Consequential train accidents reduced from 135 in 2014-15 to 31 in 2024-25: Govt

-New Delhi, Aug 9 (IANS) Consequential train accidents have reduced from 135 in 2014-15 to 31 in 2024-25, due to various safety measures taken over the years, the government has informed.
+New Delhi: Consequential train accidents have reduced from 135 in 2014-15 to 31 in 2024-25, due to various safety measures taken over the years, the government has informed.

 There has been a steep decline in the number of accidents in the past 11 years.